Naturkosmetik

 + No synthetic pesticides or fertilizers

-+ Holistic approach in production and manufacturing
++ Holistic approach to production and manufacturing

 5. Vegan Society